DUKE GEOLOGICAL LABORATORY

 Tunnel Vision - Subterranean Paradise or Name That Quake

-Dr. Merguerian was chosen as the 2000 Distinguished Faculty Lecturer at Hofstra University where he explained his facscinating experiences mapping the Queens Tunnel from 1997-2000.
-Be sure to download an unsigned copy of his lecture text here (great for wrapping fish, blocking sunlight, shimming tables, and soaking up oil spills).
+An indication of the poor level of scholarship in higher education, Dr. Merguerian was chosen as the 2000 Distinguished Faculty Lecturer at Hofstra University where he explained his facscinating experiences mapping the Queens Tunnel from 1997-2000.
+Be sure to download an unsigned, non-peer-reviewed copy of his lecture text here (great for wrapping fish, blocking sunlight, shimming tables, and soaking up oil spills).
+As this lecture was given with 35mm slides, no .pdf of the lecture has been saved.
 A byproduct of this effort was a supplementary handout on the History and Construction of the NYC Water Supply.

 19 June 2000